mstibbard/mstibbard.github.io/src/content/posts/phoenix-cloud-run-sql.md

   iam.googleapis.com
 ```

-## 4. Create an Artifact Registry repository to store our compiled app
+## Create an Artifact Registry repo

 Create a new repository with an identifier (I generally align this with my elixir app name) and specifying the format and region.